Angoye/Capstone-Project---Group-8/README.md

  - Uncertainty in long-term forecasts due to external factors (policy changes, natural disasters)

+# How to run the apllication
+Follow these steps to set up and run the application on your local machine:

+1. Install Dependencies
+Ensure you have Python installed (preferably Python 3.8 or later).
+Then, run the following commands in your terminal or command prompt:
+- pip install xgboost
+- pip install -r requirements.txt

+2. Run the Application
+Once all dependencies are installed, start the Streamlit app by running: streamlit run modelling.py

+3. Troubleshooting
+If you encounter ModuleNotFoundError: No module named 'xgboost', ensure you have installed it correctly:
+- pip install xgboost

 # Citations
 - Climate Watch (2024) – with major processing by Our World in Data